mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 There is nothing in the Universe except moving physical matter.
 Stationary matter does not exist.
 Nor does anything else exist besides moving matter—there is no such thing as "pure energy," "informational codes," or geometric abstractions of curved spacetime.

-From this follows a simple conclusion: to understand the physical world, we only need to understand two things—how matter itself is structured, and how its motion is structured (what acts as the Mover).
+From this follows a simple conclusion: to understand the physical world, we only need to understand two things — how matter itself is structured, and how its motion is structured (what acts as the Mover).
 By tracing the mechanical path of substance in any process from start to finish, we will fully comprehend the process itself.

 To unlock the mechanics of the motion of matter means to unlock the world itself, for it is within motion that the essence of understanding nature resides.
 If physics misses this essence, it inevitably turns into the dead mathematics of immaterial ghosts, ceasing to be physics altogether.
 That is why the prime law of the Universe and the prime law of physics is the law of motion.